 A requirement monitor is an exectuable model representing one requirement that, at any point in time, indicates the requirement violation status.
-The status should be enumerated with at least the following values:
+The status should be enumerated with at least the following values [27]:

 - Not evaluated (default value), to indicate that the requirement has not been evaluated yet.
-Typically, this means that a necessary precondition has not been met yet. - Not violated, to indicate that no violation has happened and implying that the requirement has been evaluated. - Violated, to indicate a violation of the requirement and implying that the requirement has been evaluated.
+Typically, this means that a necessary precondition has not been met yet or that the monitor is currently evaluating but could not make a verdict yet. - Not violated, to indicate that no violation has happened and implying that the requirement has been evaluated. - Violated, to indicate a violation of the requirement and implying that the requirement has been evaluated.

-This enumeration is referred to as three-valued semantics in [22] with the literals inconclusive, false and true respectively.
+This enumeration is referred to as "three-valued semantics" in [23] with the literals "inconclusive", "false" and "true" respectively.